-- (d) Any person possessing a valid Wyoming fishing license and a Utah reciprocal fishing stamp for Flaming Gorge is permitted to fish within the Utah waters of Flaming Gorge Reservoir. - (e) Utah residents may obtain reciprocal fishing stamps by contacting the state of Arizona for Lake Powell and the state of Wyoming for Flaming Gorge. - (f) Nonresidents may obtain reciprocal fishing stamps from Division offices and selected license agents. - (g) The reciprocal fishing stamp must be: - (i) signed across the face by the holder as the holder's name appears on the valid fishing or combination license; and - (ii) attached to the fishing or combination license. - (h) Reciprocal fishing stamps are valid on a calendar year basis. - (i) Anglers are subject to the laws and rules of the state in which they are fishing. - (j) Only one bag limit may be taken and held in possession even if licensed in both states. - (2) Bear Lake - (a) The holder of a valid Utah or Idaho fishing or combination license may fish within both the Utah and Idaho boundaries of Bear Lake. - (b) Only one bag limit may be taken and held in possession even if licensed in both states.
+- (d) Any person possessing a valid Wyoming fishing license and a Utah reciprocal fishing stamp for Flaming Gorge is permitted to fish within the Utah waters of Flaming Gorge Reservoir. - (e) Utah residents may obtain reciprocal fishing stamps by contacting the state of Arizona for Lake Powell and the state of Wyoming for Flaming Gorge. - (f) Nonresidents may obtain reciprocal fishing stamps from Division offices and selected license agents. - (g) The reciprocal fishing stamp must be: - (i) used in conjunction with a valid unexpired fishing or combination license from a reciprocating state; - (ii) signed across the face by the holder as the holder's name appears on the valid unexpired fishing or combination license from the reciprocating state; and - (iii) attached to the fishing or combination license from the reciprocating state. - (h) Reciprocal fishing stamps are valid on a calendar year basis. - (i) Anglers are subject to the laws and rules of the state in which they are fishing. - (j) Only one bag limit may be taken and held in possession even if licensed in both states. - (2) Bear Lake - (a) The holder of a valid Utah or Idaho fishing or combination license may fish within both the Utah and Idaho boundaries of Bear Lake. - (b) Only one bag limit may be taken and held in possession even if licensed in both states.
 (See other Bear Lake provisions.)